wallarm/product-documentation/docs/latest/updating-migrating/sidecar-proxy.md

 ## Step 2: Check out all coming K8s manifest changes

-To avoid unexpectedly changed Sidecar proxy behavior, check out all coming K8s manifest changes using [Helm Diff Plugin](https://github.com/databus23/helm-diff).
-This plugin outputs the difference between the K8s manifests of the deployed Sidecar proxy version and of the new one.
+To avoid unexpectedly changed Sidecar behavior, check out all coming K8s manifest changes using [Helm Diff Plugin](https://github.com/databus23/helm-diff).
+This plugin outputs the difference between the K8s manifests of the deployed Sidecar version and of the new one.

 To install and run the plugin: